RVU Pulse — FAQ

 Do I need an account to use the calculator?

 No. The calculator is fully functional without an account.
-Creating an account is optional and only needed if you want to sync your saved calculations across multiple devices or browsers, or to use premium features like the Productivity Monitor.
-Without an account, your data is stored locally in your browser.
+Creating an account is only needed for Pro features like saving calculations, exports, the productivity monitor, and contract analysis.
+Without an account, all data stays in your browser.

 Without an account, all data stays in your browser's local storage and never leaves your device.
-If you create an account, your saved calculations sync to a secure database so you can access them across devices.
-Your data is never sold or shared with third parties.
-For full details, see our Privacy Policy at rvupulse.com/privacy.
+With an account, data syncs to a secure Supabase database with row-level security — only you can access your data.
+All connections use HTTPS encryption.
+We never sell or share your data with third parties.

-Where can I find your privacy policy and terms of service?
+Where can I find your privacy policy and terms?

-Our Privacy Policy is available at rvupulse.com/privacy and our Terms of Service at rvupulse.com/terms.
+Our Privacy Policy is at rvupulse.com/privacy and Terms of Service at rvupulse.com/terms.
 You can also learn more about who operates RVU Pulse on our About page at rvupulse.com/about.

 ← Back to the calculator